 What is Scanz?

 Scans is a stock market scanner and news feed with streaming charts, and level II data.
 Charts and watchlists can be used, while broker integrations and pre-configured scans are planned.
-Previously similar functionalities were available with EquityFeed.
+The company behind the Scanz stock scanner is the Canada-based company Scanz Technologies Inc. An email address and contact form are available on their website.

 Scanz Pro Scanner